Twoleaps/Machine-Learning-L1/README.md

     - [ ] Working with JSON Data

-### This module walks you throuh data wrangling and aggregation which enables you to make your data set usable for algorithmic implementation
+### This module walks you through data wrangling and aggregation which enables you to make your data set usable for algorithmic implementation
 - [ ] Data Wrangling and Data Aggregation
     - [ ] Combining Data Sets
     - [ ] Reshaping Data Sets